 PROJECT OBJECTIVE To eliminate the Deceased Pensioners Database and integrate its functionality and correspondence into PARIS.
+2023-24 To ungrade PARIS using the functionality and correspondence specifications

-2023-24 DELIVERABLES To upgrade PARIS using the functionality and correspondence specifications identified from the 2022-23 portions of the project and retire the Deceased Pensioners Database.
+To upgrade PARIS using the functionality and correspondence specifications identified from the 2022-23 portions of the project and retire the Deceased Pensioners Database.

-2023-24 MILESTONES BY SEPTEMBER 30, 2023: a) Coordinate with vendor to finalize specifications for enhancements to PARIS functionality and correspondence; and, b) Determine any additional costs for proposed enhancements.
-BY MARCH 31, 2024: Enhancements to functionality and correspondence delivered to PARIS test environment.
-BY JUNE 30, 2024: a) Finalize testing and prepare for deployment of functionality to PARIS production environment; and, b) Coordinate with Systems staff to retire the Deceased Pensioners Database.
-2023-24 RESOURCES Any additional costs to be determined by September 30, 2023.
+- a) Coordinate with vendor to finalize specifications for enhancements to PARIS functionality and correspondence; and, - b) Determine any additional costs for proposed enhancements.

+Enhancements to functionality and correspondence delivered to PARIS test environment.

+- a) Finalize testing and prepare for deployment of functionality to PARIS production environment; and, - b) Coordinate with Systems staff to retire the Deceased Pensioners Database.

+Any additional costs to be determined by September 30, 2023.
 However, there are sufficient funds in the 2023-24 Final Budget to address this phase of the project.